dgikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. 100-lets_move - Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 17. 101-clean_emacs - script that deletes all files in the current working directory that end with the character ~
 18. 102-tree - Create a script that creates the directories in current directory
 19. 103-commas - command that lists all the files and directories of the current directory, separated by commas (,)
+20. School.mgc -Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0